mansoorhaidari/comp195-senior-project-spring-2023-medical-ai-disease-diagnostic-tool/README.md

 This project is a Medical AI tool that is designed to assist healthcare professionals in diagnosing diseases based on symptoms and test results.
-The tool uses advanced machine learning algorithms to analyze patient data and provide a diagnosis with a high degree of accuracy.
+The tool uses advanced machine learning algorithms to analyze patient data and provide a diagnosis with a high degree of accuracy.( More info to come soon)

  # Key Features